jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Tidy up CSS/Sass code.

++ `TODO:` Ask for confirmation before initiating a "re-rack" (new frame)

 + `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.

 + `TODO:` BUG: Player 2 Cursor pointer missing from red ball icon after the first successful colour pot attempt.

++ `TODO`: On smaller screens, the "apply" link for red balls bleeds below colour balls that also bleed the line below.
+Not ideal for clarity about which ball it is linked to.

 + `TODO:` BUG: "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table